Endeavor Health: COVID-19 Vaccination Lawsuit

-In 2021, Northshore University HealthSystem was sued by employees who were denied a religious exemption from taking the COVID-19 injection and fired from their jobs.
+In 2021, Northshore University Health System was sued by 14 employees who were denied a religious exemption from taking the COVID-19 jab and fired from their jobs or compelled to get vaccinated.
 As part of the settlement awarded in the federal Northern District Court of Illinois, Northshore was ordered to rehire the workers and pay them a total of $10.3 million in damages.
-The dozen plus dismissed employees from Northshore were joined by other fired healthcare workers for a class-action suit on behalf of 500 individuals, each of whom was awarded $25,000 plus additional monetary damages if they later complied and took the vaccine.
+The 14 plus dismissed employees from Northshore were joined by other fired healthcare workers for a class-action suit on behalf of 523 individuals, each of whom was awarded $25,000 plus additional monetary damages if they later complied and took the vaccine.
+NorthShore also agreed to rehire and adjust its vaccination policy to accommodate for exemptions.
+This was the first nationwide, class-action injunction against a private employer.
 While this was not the first legal decision protecting workers from being permanently fired for refusing the shot, it did set precedent as the first case in the U.S. in which petitioners were awarded monetary damages for abrogation of their Title VII rights.